Skip to main content

 Charging Speed

-The Kia EV6 has a peak DC charging speed of 233 kW, which is roughly 57% faster than the BMW iX at 148 kW.
-In practice, peak speed only tells part of the story.
+The Kia EV6 has the higher published DC charging figure at 233 kW, which is roughly 57% higher than the BMW iX at 148 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

-For the 10-80% charge (the most common DC fast charging scenario), the Kia EV6 finishes in about 17 minutes, which is 17 minutes quicker than the BMW iX at 34 minutes.
+For the published fast-charge window, the Kia EV6 is listed at about 17 minutes, which is 17 minutes quicker than the BMW iX at 34 minutes.
 On a road trip, that difference adds up over multiple stops.

 Range and Efficiency

-The Kia EV6 offers 410 km of real-world range, which is 5 km more than the BMW iX at 405 km.
-These are real-world estimates, not WLTP numbers.
-Expect your actual range to vary with speed, weather, terrain, and driving style.
+The Kia EV6 has a WLTP rated range of approximately 528 km, which is roughly 103 km more than the BMW iX at approximately 425 km.
+WLTP is a standardized lab test.
+Expect your actual range to be lower, varying with speed, weather, terrain, and driving style.

 Efficiency matters more than battery size for daily driving costs.
 The Kia EV6 consumes 180 Wh/km, compared to 197 Wh/km for the BMW iX.
 That means the Kia EV6 uses less energy per kilometer, which translates to lower charging costs and fewer charging stops on longer drives.

 A more efficient car does not always mean more range.
 Battery size plays a role too.
-The Kia EV6 has a 74 kWh useable battery , while the BMW iX has 71 kWh.
+The Kia EV6 has approximately 74 kWh of useable battery , while the BMW iX has approximately 71 kWh.

 Which One Should You Choose?